stevemorris/stock-returns/README.md

 ## Defining a custom data source

-Below is the required structure of a Ruby module that implements a custom data source for stock prices, showing the two required methods.
-A custom module can be passed to the *calculate* method using the *data_source:* argument.
+Below is a Ruby object that implements a custom data source for stock prices, showing the two required methods that must be defined.
+A custom data source object can be passed to the *calculate* method using the *data_source:* argument.

-    module StockReturns
     module MyDataSource # Can change this name

       def self.get_price(stock_symbol, date)
         # Return the stock price as a Money object
       end

       def self.verify_stock(stock_symbol)
         # Return true if stock_symbol is valid, false otherwise
-        end
       end
     end